loganbap/data-science-portfolio/README.md

 ---

 ### 10. Visual Storytelling Gallery
 A curated collection of standout individual visualizations and dashboards from across multiple projects: covering lottery probability, aviation complaints, and childcare policy.
 Demonstrates breadth of visualization and narrative technique in a compact format.
+Ideally, incorporate this into a resume link or QR code.

 **Focus:** Visualization breadth, narrative design | **Tools:** Tableau, PowerPoint